10 Best Coffee Alternatives to Try This Year

 Masala chai is a strongly flavored, full-bodied black tea that’s usually accompanied by hot milk.
 Much of its taste comes from added spices, which usually include cardamom, cinnamon, ginger, cloves, or other varieties.
 And yes, like most black tea, masala chai is pretty caffeinated—but it still has less caffeine than a cup of regular coffee.
 Besides giving you the perfect morning buzz, masala tea can also improve heart health, lower blood sugar levels, minimize nausea, improve digestion, and aid in weight loss.
 If you want to save some money, masala chai is super easy to make at home using masala concentrate and the milk of your choice.
 Our personal favorite?
 Dona Masala Chai Concentrate, which has notes of cinnamon bark, cardamom, vanilla bean, cloves, black peppercorns, and cold-pressed ginger.

-The best coffee alternative if you want to wean off traditional coffee: Roasted fig
+Best for: When you want to wean off traditional coffee

-So, what’s the secret ingredient?
-As it turns out, the only thing in Coffig is, well, roasted figs—more specifically, certified organic 100 percent roasted black mission figs. (Unless you buy the “Gold” version, which also contains chickpeas, for those who want a nuttier flavor.)
-Oh, and the brewing process?
-A breeze.
+The brewing process is an absolute breeze.
 You can make this stuff in virtually any coffee maker, although Paúl recommends using a French press.
 One thing to keep in mind: Fig coffee can be pretty concentrated—almost twice as much as regular coffee—so keep that in mind while brewing.

 If you like swapping flavors every now and then, Café Capomo comes in hazelnut, caramel, classic (notes of cinnamon and chocolate), and turmeric—but its variety isn’t even the best part of this deliciously nutty, mocha-like coffee substitute.
 Before we get into why capomo coffee is worth investing in, let’s dial it back to the basics.
 What the heck is capomo, anyway?

-The best coffee alternative if you don’t want to give up coffee completely: Mushroom coffee
+Best for: If you don’t want to give up coffee completely

 Maybe you don’t want to give up on coffee completely, but you still like the idea of packing in all those extra nutrients in your morning brew.
 Allow us to introduce mushroom coffee.
 Before you jump to conclusions about the “odd” flavor combo of coffee and mushrooms, hear us out: This stuff is delicious.
 Our favorites are made by Renude and Four Sigmatic.